amirkhan1088/FaceObject/README.md

-# Face_object
+# Face/Object Recognition using Compressed Sensing
 This repository contains files to perform face and object recognition using compressed sensing.
-Primary files are main.m and custom sigma-delta ADC functions to implement three sensing matrices namely Random Ternary MM, Random Binary MM and Random Bipolar Binary MM, respectively: sigma_delta_RTMM.m,sigma_delta_RBMM.m and sigma_delta_RBBMM.m
+Primary files are main.m and custom sigma-delta ADC functions to implement three sensing matrices, namely Random Ternary MM, Random Binary MM and Random Bipolar Binary MM, respectively: sigma_delta_RTMM.m,sigma_delta_RBMM.m, and sigma_delta_RBBMM.m
+Use the appropriate ADC that implements one of the three strategies discussed above and comment out the other two.
+By default, sigma_delta_RTMM is active in the code, and the other two are commented out.

 The code in main.m utilizes an elementary cellular automata-based pseudo random number generator whose code can be downloaded from the link: https://uk.mathworks.com/matlabcentral/fileexchange/26929-elementary-cellular-automata

+The main.m file also includes the code snippet to find the 5-column FPN, possibly the outcome of stacking 5-ADCs of the proposed architecture.
+This code snippet is commented out for normal simulations.

-Links for three databases are given below:
+Links for three databases are as follows:
-(i) Georgia Tech Face Dataset: https://www.anefian.com/research/face_reco.htm (ii) Extended Yale B: http://vision.ucsd.edu/datasets/extended-yale-face-database-b-b (iii) COIL100 Object Dataset: https://www.cs.columbia.edu/CAVE/software/softlib/coil-100.php
+(i) Georgia Tech Face Dataset: https://www.anefian.com/research/face_reco.htm (ii) Extended Yale B: http://vision.ucsd.edu/datasets/extended-yale-face-database-b-b  (Kindly note that there may be one or two corrupted files in this dataset that need to be removed for correct database loading.)
+(iii) COIL100 Object Dataset: https://www.cs.columbia.edu/CAVE/software/softlib/coil-100.php

-Download the database and place it in the local memory, and use the same root folder as used in the main.m program file.
-Run one database loading at a time and then run the program which performs the training and testing.
-No random seed has been set so that the different runs will give different accuracy and average over certain say 10 runs can be evaluated.
-In each run, it is also better to run the database code block to get the different distribution of training and test databases.
+Download the database and place it in the local memory, and use the same root folder as specified in the main.m program file.
+Run one database loading at a time, and then run the program that performs the training and testing.
+No random seed has been set so that different runs will yield different accuracies, and the average over 10 (or any other suitable value) runs can be evaluated.
+In each run, it is also better to rerun the database code block to get a different distribution of training and test databases.